nigeldouglas-itcarlow/decentralised-vault-manager/README.md

 Smart contracts can accept, store, and distribute native tokens. <br/>
 Solidity, the most popular programming language for writing smart contracts for the EVM, has built-in functionality to support this.

+Creating and Deploying a Smart Contract
+There are several steps in creating and deploying a smart contract to a local testnet Ethereum node using Foundry.
+They are:

+Create a local testnet Ethereum node using anvil - [LINK](https://github.com/nigeldouglas-itcarlow/decentralised-vault-manager/blob/main/README.md#a-local-testnet-ethereum-node)
+Create a project for the smart contract using forge - [LINK]() Write the code and tests for the smart contract in Solidity.
+Compile the code to create the EVM bytecode and run the tests using forge.
+Deploy the smart contract to the local testnet Ethereum node using forge.
+Interact with the newly deployed smart contract using cast.

 ### Install WSL (Windows Only)
 WSL - Windows Subsystem for Linux. <br/>
 Check if a WSL distribution is installed